SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

 | Privacy | Data stays in your control | Training data goes to provider |
 | Maintenance | Update documents any time | Retrain on data changes |

+**Sample Answer:**

+"The choice between RAG and fine-tuning depends on what you are trying to achieve.

+**Choose RAG when:**
+- Your knowledge base changes frequently.
+With RAG, I just update documents and they are immediately available.
+Fine-tuning requires retraining.
+- You need citations and traceability.
+RAG naturally provides source attribution since I know which chunks informed the answer.
+- You want to avoid hallucination on specific facts.
+Grounding the model in retrieved context keeps it honest.
+- Data privacy is critical.
+Documents stay in your infrastructure rather than going to a training pipeline.

+**Choose fine-tuning when:**
+- You need to change the model's behavior, style, or format consistently.
+For example, making it always respond in a specific JSON schema or adopting a particular tone.
+- Latency is extremely tight and you cannot afford retrieval overhead.
+- You have stable, high-quality training examples that represent the task well.
+- You want to teach the model domain-specific terminology or reasoning patterns.

+**In practice, I often combine both:** I might fine-tune a model to follow our output format and tool-calling conventions, then use RAG to ground its answers in our documentation.
+This gives me behavioral consistency from fine-tuning and factual accuracy from RAG.

+For example, at scale I might fine-tune a smaller model to handle 70% of queries efficiently, and route complex queries to a frontier model with RAG."

 **Key insight to mention:** These are not mutually exclusive.
 Many production systems combine RAG with a fine-tuned model for best results.

 ---